jjmmpp/J124-Final-Project/README.md

 ![DegreeMidCareerAsc](/DegMidAsc.jpg)

-### Which majors have the highest % change from starting to mid-career salaries?
+### Which majors have the highest percent change from starting to mid-career salaries?
 *To solve, I made a pivot table of “Undergraduate Major” and “% change from Start to Mid.”
 Then I sorted salary as descending to find top 5.*

 ![Degree%Desc](/DegPerDesc.jpg)

-### Which majors have the lowest % change from starting to mid-career salaries?
+### Which majors have the lowest percent change from starting to mid-career salaries?
 *To solve, I made a pivot table of “Undergraduate Major” and “% change from Start to Mid.”
 Then I sorted salary as ascending to find lowest 5.*

 ![Degree%Asc](/DegPerAsc.jpg)